 If you send text, photos, or videos directly to a contact, those notes will self-destruct by default after they open them.
 However, anyone in a Snapchat conversation can save a line of text, picture, or video with a long press on it, or a screenshot.

-You cannot prevent any of this from happening, which means that if someone wants to save something you’ve said on this platform, then they can do so easily.
-Because of this flaw, Snapchat is best suited for self-destructing messages when you trust the everyone involved in the conversation.
+You cannot prevent any of this from happening, which means that if someone wants to save something you’ve said on this platform, they can do so easily.
+Because of this flaw, Snapchat is best suited for self-destructing messages when you trust everyone involved in the conversation.

 To send a temporary message, open the app and swipe right from the camera screen to find your friends list.
-Tap the new message button in the top right corner, enter the name of one or more contacts, and tap Chat.
+Tap the new message button in the bottom right corner, enter the name of one or more contacts, and tap Chat.
 In the next window, either type out a message or hit the circular camera button to send a picture or video.
 Once the recipient checks your message, it will vanish, and the conversation thread will start again from the beginning.